Peninsula Insulation, LLC logo

 Mold and Bacterial Growth

-Where moisture persists, biological growth follows.
-Mold thrives on organic materials common in crawl spaces: wood joists, subflooring, paper backing on insulation, and debris left by previous owners.
-Bacterial activity on damp soil surfaces also contributes to musty odors.
-Different mold species produce varying smells, but earthy, damp odors typically indicate active growth on building materials or soil.
+Where moisture sticks around, biological growth follows.
+Mold feeds on the organic materials common in a crawl space, wood joists, subflooring, and paper-backed insulation, while bacteria build up on damp soil.
+Different mold species produce different smells, but an earthy, damp odor typically means active growth on building materials or soil.

 Pest Activity and Organic Decay